Hexadoon/Spectrum-Warrior/README.md

 - Keyboard and Mouse/trackpad inputs only

 ### How To Install
-In the "dist" folder select the appropriate file for your system.
+In the "dist" folder select the appropriate zip file for your system.

 ### Controls
 WASD - Movement